ArataKamikaze/medic-database-work/README.md

 This project is under the MIT license.
 See the LICENSE for details.

-Made with ♥ by Daniel Romagnoli, Matheus de Mello, Samuel Ferreira Pimentel and Victor Cunha 👋 Get in touch!
+Made with ♥ by Daniel Romagnoli, Matheus de Mello, Samuel Pimentel and Victor Cunha 👋 Get in touch!